Heading to Savannah, Georgia soon for a long weekend? Here is your tell-all summary of what to do and how to do it.

 This post may have affiliate links.
 Meaning if you buy something using them, I get a small % for recommending it.
-It doesn't change the price for you at all and it's a super easy and nice way to say thanks for the work I did writing this 🙂 Cool?
-Cool!
+It won't change the price for you and it's a super easy and nice way to say thanks for the work I did creating this 🙂 Cool?
+Cool.

 Black owned bars in Savannah, GA